ArmSukrit/AnimeNotify/README.md

 or clone https://github.com/ArmSukrit/AnimeNotify.git
 - install [python 3.8.6](https://www.python.org/downloads/release/python-386/) or [above](https://www.python.org/downloads/) (or try with your existing python)
 ## Usage
 open a command prompt or equivalent, and run these
+for first time use
 - pip install -r requirements.txt
 - python main.py
 - ???
 - profit

+add new urls and titles by executing add.py

 note: you call add urls and titles directly to newly generated "urls.csv"